-Riding a bike is a great activity that keeps you active as well as providing a unique way of meeting new people and experiencing your surroundings.
-It is a enjoyable way to connect with your kids and enjoy family time together.
+Riding a road bike is a great activity that keeps you active as well as providing a unique way of meeting new people and experiencing your surroundings.
 It's also a great way to stay fit at any age due to the lack of impact on your body.
 Additionally, road bikes have the ability to satisfy the competitive types, thrill seekers and/or adventure searchers, if you're that way inclined.

 To start with consider some of these questions;

 What type of riding are you doing now?

 What type of riding do you intend to do in the future?